AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-proof-of-reflection.md

 What should we expect regarding the conversion of work?
 To start with, let's note that GPU miners could work on either chain -- good hardware for one chain is good hardware for the other, too.
-We know that the block rewards (in root tokens) and block frequencies are the same -- so the exchange rate is going to play a role in RoI.
+We know that the block rewards (in root tokens) and block frequencies are the same -- so the exchange rate is going to play a dominant role in RoI (since the only other difference is difficulty and hash-rate).
 If a miner could break even by making 30 L-coins, then they could also break even by making 10 R-coins.
-They'd need to make $3\times$ as many L-coins as R-coins -- the exchange rate.
+They'd need to make $3\times$ as many L-coins as R-coins -- that's the exchange rate.
 If L and R used the same hashing algorithm, then we could compare difficulties to see if this makes sense -- does that miner make $3\times$ as many L-blocks as they would R-blocks?

 In this case, though, the difficulties are set for \emph{different hashing algorithms} -- so how many hashes can GPUs do for each hash?